arllanos/minesweeper-API/README.md

 # Minesweeper-API
 Minesweeper game written as a simple REST API using Golang.

-It uses Redis as database although it is designed to easily swap out to other database vendors (e.g, postgresql, sqllite)
+It uses Redis as database although it is designed to easily swap out to other database vendors (e.g., postgresql, sqllite)

 It provides the ability to easily change underlying http routing framework (e.g., switch from Chi to Mux or viceversa)

 The game engine has been written by adapting the classical [Flood Fill algorithm](https://en.wikipedia.org/wiki/Flood_fill).

-**Techincal highligts**
+**Technical highlights**
 - Follows clean architecture principles
 - Independent of http framework and data repository technology
 - Use Docker